allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 and see small improvement.

 ### Healthchecks
-Marathon has health checks from the beginning, before they were introduced in Mesos.
+Marathon has HTTP health checks from the beginning, before they were introduced in Mesos.
 Every our task has configured HTTP healthcheck.
-Because Marathon makes makes requests from single machine - currently leading master it’s quite expensive especially when you need to make thousands HTTP requests.
+Because Marathon makes requests from single machine - currently leading master it’s quite expensive especially when you need to make thousands HTTP requests.
 To reduce the load we increased Marathon health check interval.
-Fortunately Mesos in a mean time Mesos incorporated HTTP health checks and it was added to Marathon 1.4 so soon we can switch and make checks locally on agents.
+Fortunately in a mean time Mesos incorporated HTTP health checks and it was added to Marathon 1.4 so soon we can switch and make checks locally on agents.
 There is a great post on